 Relationships are complicated even after they end.
 The “moving-on process” is hard.
 After the relationship ends, there isn’t a spell that erases all the memories you shared.
 It certainly isn’t a chalk drawing that washes away after a drizzle.
 It sticks with you.
 I now understand why you can’t stay friends with your ex-boyfriend.
 Transitioning from a friendship into a romantic relationship is one thing, but reversing the process is different because some feelings never disappear.

-I’ve been single for over ten months now, and I thought I was doing really well.
-I was on semi-good terms with my ex-boyfriend – not saying that he and I are best friends or anything, but we at least try to respect and care for each other.
-I knew in the back of my mind that he must be dating and seeing other girls by now, which is of course the natural course of action to take after an appropriate period following the breakup has passed.
-Although I respect that, given that I have been doing the same, I decided a while ago that I’d rather not be subjected to seeing any of that on social media.
+I’ve been single for 10+ months, and I thought I was doing well.
+I was on semi-good terms with my ex.
+I knew he must be seeing other girls by now, which is the natural course to take after an appropriate period following a breakup.
+This didn’t upset me because I’d been seeing other guys, but I decided I’d rather not see his latest conquests on social media.
 I unfollowed him on FB, but I forgot about Snapchat.
-Then I came across a video on his Snapchat story that affected me in ways I wasn’t expecting.
-After seeing a video of a girl he called amazing in the caption.
+Then I came across a video I wasn’t expecting.
+It was a video of a girl he called amazing in the caption.
 After watching it a couple times, I felt strange.

-Of course you have to understand that I do want him to be happy – I still care about him and his future immensely because I’m a compassionate person who’d never wish the worst on anyone.
-It’s just so difficult watching someone who once played such a critical role in my life move on to a new chapter in his life.
-A chapter that I know I won’t have a role in.
-A chapter that will replace every memory, every laugh and every kiss we ever shared.
-She’ll create and cherish new memories with him, while my memories will be left to slowly fade like that chalk drawing after a single rainstorm.
+I do want him to be happy because I still care about him.
+It’s just difficult watching someone, who played such a huge role in my life, move on to a new chapter that doesn’t include me.
+A chapter that will replace every memory, laugh and kiss we shared.
+She will be the one to create new memories with him, while my memories slowly fade like the chalk drawing.